numba/numba/docs/source/developer/mission.rst

 Background
 ----------

-The Numba project provides tools to improve the performance of scientific software.
-It comprises numerous facilities including just-in-time (JIT) compilation, extension points for scientific library writers, and a compiler toolkit on which new computational acceleration technologies can be explored and built.
+The Numba project provides tools to improve the performance of Python software.
+It comprises numerous facilities including just-in-time (JIT) compilation, extension points for library authors, and a compiler toolkit on which new computational acceleration technologies can be explored and built.

 The user base of Numba includes anyone needing to perform intensive computational work, including users from a wide range of